 You can see Britney’s influence everywhere in pop music today.
 Lady Gaga’s iconic dance style resembles the Britney dances I was learning during recess in primary school.
 Charli XCX cited Britney as ‘the reason she wanted to do (music) in the first place’ in the liner notes of her album Sucker.
 Katy Perry, Demi Lovato, Miley Cyrus — every young solo female performer in recent memory would have grown up with Britney Spears in the charts and therefore as a beacon of success for women in pop.

 It’s also important to note that so many of Britney’s songs cover taking back power and independence as a woman, in and out of the spotlight.
-Despite the cruel, oftentimes misogynistic criticisms leveled against her, Britney has always bitten back in her music.
+Despite the cruel, oftentimes misogynistic criticisms levelled against her, Britney has always bitten back in her music.

 Even as pop as a genre moves and changes throughout the years, and with new subgenres such as hyperpop making their way into the charts, you can hear whispers of Britney’s iconic dance-pop style in the work of Grimes, Rina Sawayama, Slayyyter, SOPHIE, Dorian Electra, and countless others.